Cincinnati, Ohio Financial Negligence Plaintiff Lawyer Investigating Financial Fraud Lawsuits and whistleblower claims

 In a Wall Street Journal review of more than a million regulatory records, research identified over a hundred firms where 10 to 60 percent of in-house brokers had three or more investor complaints, regulatory actions, or even criminal charges.

 The brokers in question sell very risky private placements or other investment vehicles that may result in the loss of huge parts of a client’s portfolio.
 Sales of private placements are surging, and the majority of investors are not warned of the risks or told what the investments entail.

-Joe Lyon is a highly-rated Cincinnati, Ohio plaintiff financial negligence lawyer representing plaintiffs and seniors nationwide in a wide variety of financial advisor fraud lawsuits and whistleblower settlements.
+Joe Lyon is a highly-rated Cincinnati, Ohio plaintiff financial negligence lawyer representing plaintiffs and seniors nationwide in a wide variety of financial fraud lawsuits and whistleblower settlements.

 What are Private Placements?

 Private placements can be attractive because they offer individual investors higher returns than stocks and bonds, but may carry serious risk.
 Stock brokers have been known to downplay the risks and overemphasize the benefits of adding private placements to a portfolio.
 There’s typically less information available and less transparency about the companies, increasing investment risk.

 Sales of private placements are lucrative to brokers and brokerage firms, however, and have been a favorite instrument in stock broker and financial advisor fraud claims.
 Since 2013, firms selling private placements are 1.4 times more likely to have been expelled from the financial industry since than those that didn’t.